 Other clubs, sports and activities you’d like to mention:

-If you could teach people one fact from your Latin American Studies major, what would it be?
+If you could suggest just one film to someone, what would it be?

 There are so so many films to recommend.
 If I had to pick just three it would be “Minding the Gap,” “The Florida Project,” and “Moonrise Kingdom.”

 Find inspiration everywhere—in leaves, in flowers, in other people.

 What spot on campus will you miss the most?